Follow these ten golf cart safety tips to prevent any risks.

 7. Avoid Sharp Turns, High Speeds

-Golf carts aren’t made for racing.
-In fact, you should never drive your golf cart at its maximum speed.
+Golf carts aren’t racing carts.
+You should never drive your golf cart at its maximum speed.
 Keep your golf cart speeds to a minimum for everyone’s safety.

 Also, avoid sharp or sudden turns.
-A sudden turn in a golf cart can lead to your cart tipping over or a passenger falling out.
-Always slow down for turns and take them carefully.
+An unexpected turn in a golf cart can lead to your cart tipping over or a passenger falling out.
+Always slow down for corners and take them carefully.

 These rules are especially important when driving on hills or turning on blind corners.